kendallridge/kendallridge/README.md

 # Kendall Ridge

-**`New Graduate from Western Carolina University`**
+**`Graduate Student in Data Science and AI at UNC Wilmington`**

-I am a Computer Information Systems graduate from Western Carolina University.
-Through this program, I have developed skills in Python, SQL, Tableau, Microsoft Azure, Excel, SQL Server Management Studio, and Access.
-I also serve as Kesem at WCU's chapter director, managing the 15 person executive board and other chapter logistics.
-I am interested in a role utilizing my skills in programming, data analysis and visualization, and problem solving.
+Current graduate student in Data Science at UNC Wilmington.
+Recent graduate from the Computer Information Systems program at Western Carolina University.
+Through this program, I have developed skills in Python, SQL, Tableau, Microsoft Azure, Excel, and Access.
+I also served as Kesem at WCU's chapter director, managing the 15 person executive board and other chapter logistics.
+I am interested in a role utilizing my skills in programming, data analysis and visualization.

 <p align="left">
       <a href="https://github.com/kendallridge?tab=followers">